krlls/home-lab/README.md

 > But I advise not to use this approach in production in commercial projects since it will cause probable failures.

 ### RoadMap
-1. Put all absolute volume paths in environment variables
-2. Create a script to generate `.env`
+1. Create a script to generate `.env`
-3. Put the Traefik configuration into `.yaml` files (separate from the docker).